-Even if you are a great listener for your friend or family member, nothing compares to professional therapy.
-A trained counsellor or therapist can help someone who is suffering from depression to explore their feelings safely and effectively.
+Even if you are a great listener to your friend or family member, nothing compares to professional therapy.
+A trained counselor or therapist can help someone who is suffering from depression explore their feelings safely and effectively.
 They can also give advice on managing the symptoms of depression.

 We have already seen that depression can be caused by low levels of neurotransmitters.
 Many antidepressants work to increase the levels of these chemicals, which can lift the mood significantly.